djrowley2104/MS3-Project-Cossetted/README.md

 ### The project was deployed to GitHub Pages.
 ## Deployment On GitHub from GitPod
 ### The first step was to create a template, which as this was a copy of the last site I created I simply copied the last site.
-### The next step was to start git pod from github.
+### The next step was to start gitpod from github.
 ### Once I had the site on gite hub I was able to copy the files from the old site to the new site.
 ### Once the design and development work was done, I did a final "git add .", then a "git commit -M "", and then the "git push" the site was then loaded onto github.
 ### Once on github and after leaving it guthub sometime to update, I checked the files to makesure they were correct.